per-sephone/Drop/README.md

 After I had developed each part, I noticed that the microbit was not behaving how I expected with all the pieces combined together.
 The first problem was the exclaimation point was not lighting up upon dropping.
 I determined the issue was that I was not passing in a timer that would show the exclaimation for a certain period of time.
 This was actually vital in being able to see the exclaimation point.
 The other issue was that there was only a slight sound emitting from the microbit.
 Upon further exploration I realized it was a similar issue.
 I needed to emit the sound for a certain time period in order to actually hear a continuous sound.
 Understanding how important timers are for embedded programming really helped my understanding of the project.

 One note is that this program seems quite sensitive to being "dropped", even small movements will trigger the dropping functionality.
+I double checked my `board_is_falling()` function and the calculations for Cartesian Magnitude seem to be correct.

 ### Testing
-I did attempt to set up the embedded-test crate for unit testing, but I could not get one of the dependecy crates to download correctly onto my system.
+I did attempt to set up the `embedded-test` crate for unit testing, but I could not get one of the dependecy crates to download correctly onto my system.
 It seems like an issue on the developer side of things.
 Instead I tested each piece incrementally as I developed it on the microbit to make sure it was working.